Terradue/doc-developer-sandbox/source/start/laboratory/index.rst

 - Check that the "OpenVPN Connect" icon in your desktop tray is now featuring a green symbol.
 - That's all :-)

 .. admonition:: Congrats

   You have now completed your setup for accessing your laboratory on Terradue's Cloud Platform.
-You shall be able to access your user dashboard here: http://<xx.xx.xx.xx>/dashboard (give your <Sandbox IP address>) So now, let's try a first :doc:`Connexion to your Sandbox <../sandbox>` !
+You shall be able to access your user dashboard here: http://<xx.xx.xx.xx>/dashboard (give your <Sandbox IP address>).
+So now, let's try a first :doc:`Connexion to your Sandbox <../sandbox>` !

 Known caveats
 ---------------------